Water and Land Resources

 - Provide water to industries, encourage them to utilise recycled/treated water and ensure zero discharge of untreated effluents from industrial units.

 - Ensure long-term sustainability of finite groundwater resources.

 - Operation and maintenance of water infrastructure with the active participation of farmers and/or consumers.

-- Promote R&D to facilitate the adoption of the latest technologies in the water sector.
+- Promote R&D to facilitate the adoption of the latest technologies

 - Provide water to water-scarce agrarian districts that are rainfed and experience extreme weather shocks, almost twice as high as in irrigated areas.